helgui/SfmDataGenerator/README.md

 [Demo]()

+## GUI
+SfmDataGenerator was initially designed to use only command-line interface.
+Now it has a GUI written in C# and available only for Windows.
+GUI is a separate application that uses SfmDataGenerator in interactive mode as backend.
+So, its code is fully isolated.

 ## Pre-requisite
 SfmDataGenerator is written in OpenCV environment.
 It uses modified OpenCV Viz module ([repo](https://github.com/helgui/viz)) with access to low-level VTK routines.
 If you already have an OpenCV library installed, you only need to rebuild Viz module.

 ## Use
 See [manual](MANUAL.md)

 ## Author
 Oleg Yakovlev